 What does a Ketogenic Athlete eat?
 How to become an efficient fat burner.
 Keto exercise workout tips for endurance or high intensity.
 PLUS the insulin index.

 This is an expert guest article from Raphael Sirtoli who has an MSc in Molecular Biology and is currently pursuing a PhD in Health Sciences.
 His day job, however, is neuroscience research at the Behavioral n’ Molecular Lab.
 Raphael Sirtoli is also the co-founder of Nutrita, a website and mobile app helping people grasp cutting-edge nutrition science, follow well-formulated low-carb diets, as well as reach their health and performance goals.
-He loves open scientific debate, Crossfit, football, hiking, psychedelic medicine, cold water immersion and cooking for loved ones.

 The Ketogenic Athlete – how to be an efficient fat burner, what to eat, how to recover, how to recover.